top of page

 What kind of volunteer work will I be doing, and when will I receive information about my placement?

 Volunteer placements take place in groups and will be assigned once you arrive in Israel.
-Volunteering is about 4-6 hours a day and can include agricultural work such as picking fruit and vegetables on farms and sorting and packaging supplies for displaced families, individuals and soldiers.
+Volunteering is about 4-6 hours a day and can include activities such as agricultural work, picking fruit and vegetables on farms and sorting and packaging supplies for displaced families, individuals and soldiers.

 What type of insurance policy is provided, and what additional insurance do I need to provide?